 - The white woman who confronted Malcolm.
 In another scene, a young white student at New England college approached Malcolm, asking what she could do to help his cause, to which he replied “nothing” and walked away, leaving her feeling dejected and appearing perplexed.
 In reality, there was a small, slightly different conversation, during which she defended that all white people weren’t evil.
 At the end of the exchange, she asked in frustration, “What can I do?!?”
 Hearing his “nothing” reply, she burst into tears and ran to a taxi.
 He later stated that he wished he could find that woman to apologize, after his change of position regarding race relations.

-- Malcolm only had one argument with his wife.
+- Malcolm claimed that he only had one argument with his wife.
 In the movie, Malcolm and his wife Betty had an explosive argument about their financial situation and the rumors of leader Elijah Muhammad’s sexual indiscretions.
 Although the argument did occur, it was only about his attitude towards money, as he was not profiting from his speaking engagements and notoriety.
 It was the one and only domestic quarrel they ever had (by his account) in their marriage.

 - Malcolm’s college speaking engagements.
 Reportedly, Malcolm learned from Elijah Muhammad’s own sons that Muhammad did not want him speaking at colleges and universities.
 Malcolm said that Muhammad was envious of his ability to effectively engage the “highly intelligent audiences”, where Muhammad himself felt unequipped to speak.